Why Cree Shares Lit Up

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

 Interested in more info on Cree?
-Add it to your watchlist.
+Add it to your watchlist by clicking here.

-The article Why Cree Shares Lit Up originally appeared on Fool.com.Fool contributor Brian Pacampara has no position in any stocks mentioned.
-The Motley Fool has no position in any of the stocks mentioned.
+The article Why Cree Shares Lit Up originally appeared on Fool.com.Fool contributor Evan Niu, CFA, and The Motley Fool have no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.